Summary

 The Americans with Disabilities Act (ADA) prohibits discrimination on the grounds of disabilities in the activities of public accommodation.
 It mandates companies to create accessible websites.
 Failure to make websites inaccessible to those with disabilities can require businesses to redesign their websites, incur monetary damages, and pay attorneys’ fees.
 On the other hand, there are many business benefits of accessibility.

-The standards set by ADA find their roots in the Global Web Content Accessibility Guidelines (WCAG), which were created by the World Wide Web Consortium (W3C).
+The standards set by the ADA find their roots in the Global Web Content Accessibility Guidelines (WCAG), which were created by the World Wide Web Consortium (W3C).
 These guidelines help create websites, PDFs, and other documents in a completely accessible manner.

 The European Accessibility Act (EAA) is yet another legislation based on the WCAG.
 This Act ensures that persons with disabilities have more access to products and services at more competitive prices.
 It reduces barriers attached to access to transport and education, facilitates an open labor market, and increases job opportunities.
-Non-compliance can lead to incurring of penalties.
+Non-compliance can lead to incurring penalties.

 Features of Accessible PDF Documents